 How to Avoid Bias and Prejudice

 Some social entities have a history of promoting acts of violence, and if not corrected, this kind of violence can become a part of the fabric of a culture.
-Can you say, gun rights?
-It shows up as distorted values and judgments which are neither logical, just or fair.
+Can you say gun rights?
+It shows up as distorted values and judgments which are neither logical, just, or fair.
 The question is, Can you judge correctly?
 Or do you judge with bias and prejudice?

 To judge is to form an opinion about something.
 We are constantly evaluating everything.
 The values of our judgments come from the thought scripts and values of our worldview (1), and our worldview (or paradigm) acts as a filter.
-It’s the lens through which we view reality, and it helps us determine what is safe or what is harmful, what is good, and what is evil.
+It’s the lens through which we view reality, and it helps us determine what is safe or harmful, what is good, and what is evil.
 These scripts operate at both the conscious and unconscious levels of the mind.

 Can You Judge Correctly Like Themis?

 Is it possible to make value decisions that are just and fair?
 The answer is yes; it is possible.
 Is it easy?
 No.

 The goddess of justice and truth provides clues on how to avoid bias and prejudice.
 The mythology of Themis states she was one of the Titans, and she personified natural law and order, which superseded all man-made religions.
 So, she was the first Atheist.

 The first thing we need to do to be more like Themis is review the values on which we make decisions.
 These values come from our worldview or paradigm, which we program with data.